shyn-wang/opus/README.md

 # Opus

 ## Introduction
 Classical music is one of the richest and most rewarding musical genres to listen to, featuring a near endless selection of pieces hailing from distinct stylistic eras that span a combined several hundred years of history.
-However, it is for this same reason that it often feels intimidating and unapproachable to newcomers, as there are so many possible places to start.
+However, it is this same reason that often makes it feel intimidating and unapproachable to newcomers, as there are so many possible places to start.

 _Opus is a music recommender that aims to introduce people to the world of classical piano through the use of an elo-based ranking system and dynamic matchmaking algorithm to run targeted head-to-head comparisons between different pieces and profile a user's tastes._

-## Tutorial
+## Using Opus
-When using Opus, users can choose between either an era or composer mode:
+When starting a test, users can choose between either an era or composer mode:

 **Era Mode** - a 15 round comparison test identifies a user's preferences for the four major stylistic eras (baroque, classical, romantic, and modern)